 - 200 g (1 3/4 cups) Italian 00 flour

 - grated zest of 1 lemon

-Peel, slice and cut the pear in very small pieces, saute briefly in 1 teaspoon butter and cool.
-Add to the ricotta cheese, lemon zest and grated Parmesan.
+Peel, slice and cut the pear into very small cubes.
+Sauté briefly in 1 teaspoon of butter and allow to cool.
+Combine with the ricotta cheese, lemon zest and grated Parmesan.

-Divide the pasta into balls of the size of a large egg.
-Using a pasta machine roll them out into long thin strips.
+Make the pasta dough in the food processor as explained in my basic recipe.
+Divide the pasta into a few balls of the size of a large egg.
+Using a pasta machine, roll them out into long thin strips.